 Identify interprofessional team strategies to improve care coordination and outcomes for patients with adenopathy.

 As evidenced above, the critical step in evaluation for adenopathy is a careful history and focused physical exam.
 The extent of the history and physical is determined by the clinical presentation of the patient.
-For example, a patient with posterior cervical adenopathy sore throat and tremendous fatigue needs only a careful history, cursory examination and a mono test, while a person with generalized lymphadenopathy and fatigue would require a much more extensive investigation.
-Generally, the majority of the lymphadenopathy is localized (some site a 3:1 ratio), with the majority of that being represented in the head and neck region (again some site a 3:1 ratio).
-It also is accepted, that all generalized lymphadenopathy merits clinical evaluation and the presence of "matted lymphadenopathy" is strongly indicative of significant pathology.Examination of the patient's history, physical examination, and the demographic in which they fall can allow the patient to be placed into 1 of several different accepted algorithms for workup of lymphadenopathy.
-The use of these cues and selection of the correct arm of the algorithm allows for fairly rapid and cost-effective diagnosis of lymphadenopathy including determination when it is safe to observe.
+For example, a patient with posterior cervical adenopathy, sore throat, and tremendous fatigue need only a careful history, cursory examination, and a mono test, while a person with generalized lymphadenopathy and fatigue would require a much more extensive investigation.
+Generally, the majority of the lymphadenopathy is localized (some site a 3:1 ratio), with the majority of that being represented in the head and neck region (again, some site a 3:1 ratio).
+It also is accepted that all generalized lymphadenopathy merits clinical evaluation, and the presence of "matted lymphadenopathy" is strongly indicative of significant pathology.Examination of the patient's history, physical examination, and the demographic in which they fall can allow the patient to be placed into 1 of several different accepted algorithms for workup of lymphadenopathy.
+The use of these cues and selection of the correct arm of the algorithm allows for a fairly rapid and cost-effective diagnosis of lymphadenopathy, including determination when it is safe to observe.